 Comprehensive study shows that families have shifted from a hierarchy to a web for decision-making

-NORWALK, Conn. — July 22, 2015 — A market research study by The Family Room LLC, in partnership with FocusVision and Lightspeed GMI, on the decision-making patterns of United States families has revealed that the parent-child relationship in Millennial households looks much more like peers than parental authority.
+NORWALK, Conn. — July 22, 2015 — A market research study by The Family Room LLC, in partnership with FocusVision and Lightspeed GMI, on the decision-making patterns of United States families, has revealed that the parent-child relationship in Millennial households looks much more like peers than parental authority.
 Specifically, Millennial moms are pushing the existing trend of collegiality and “buddy” culture between parents and their children to a whole new level.

 Today, more than 54 percent of Millennial parents now describe their child(ren) as “one of my best friends.”
 Whether it be time spent at home, time spent in stores, or time spent apart, the new parent-child relationship in Millennial households looks much more like peers than parental authority.

 “Many of us have been watching closely as Millennials progress from babies, to kids, to tweens, and on to being young adults.
-But now they are getting married and starting families, and this new study offers a fascinating new perspective into how their well-known generational values as young adults is translating to the parenting years,” said George Carey, founder and CEO of The Family Room.
+But now they are getting married and starting families, and this new study offers a fascinating new perspective into how their well-known generational values as young adults are translating to the parenting years,” said George Carey, founder and CEO of The Family Room.

-The study, highlights of which will be released as a white paper late in the summer, was in part an exploration of the new roles and relationships that exist in Millennial families and the remarkable differences from Gen X. A few of the questions asked during the research included: What does the parent child relationship look like?
+The study, highlights of which will be released as a white paper late in the summer, was in part an exploration of the new roles and relationships that exist in Millennial families and the remarkable differences from Gen X. A few of the questions asked during the research included: What does the parent-child relationship look like?
 What is the nature of Millennial moms and dads interaction with their kids?
 How is this different from those of Gen X?

 Carey continued, “These insights on the new parent/child relationship raise a lot of questions about traditional youth, mom, and family marketing tactics which have long portrayed moms as the family ‘gatekeeper.’
 From insight gathering to brand renovation and innovation, succeeding with Millennial families will mean opening the aperture from the study of the individuals that make up a family, to the inter-connected web through which Millennial moms, dads, and kids made decisions.”